chienkira/rails-full-stack-template/README.md

 $ docker-compose build  # to build images at the first time
 $ docker/start          # to start local development env
 $ docker/stop           # to stop local development env
-$ docker/sidekiq        # start sidekiq
+$ docker/sidekiq        # to start sidekiq (async job)
-$ docker/bash           # to start new bash session inside web container
+$ docker/bash           # to start new bash session
 ```

 ## Notices

-- Need to run `yarn install --check-files` to make yarn and webpack work for the first time
+- Need to run `docker-compose run --rm web yarn install --check-files` to make yarn and webpack work for the first time